Lib3Rt9/Lib3Rt9/README.md

 # A thousand and one various projects - Summary

-Some simple funny rules: :)
+Some simple funny rules for prefix: :)
 - ' + ' for a new feature
 - ' - ' for a modified feature
 - ' * ' for a bugfix